 It’s easy to feel defeated with all this news about climate change and the state of our planet, but sitting around in despair isn’t helpful to anyone.

-Instead, make some simple changes that will have you feeling better about life.
+Instead, putting these sustainable living tips into action will have you feeling better about life.
 You never know, they might just encourage some gentle and polite conversation with your less environmentally friendly friends.

 Reduce Your Meat And Dairy Consumption